 Measure php.ini Settings

-You can also use third-party tools to look at the php.ini file and see what options your host has enabled.
-This is a great way to see what your host’s advanced features are enabled to handle.
-If you’re unsure whether or not to enable a feature, it’s usually a good idea to turn it off.
+A few external tools can be used to figure out the host’s php.ini code, providing you an augmented opportunity to decipher your host’s sophisticated features.
+This can allow you to see whether your host provides any of these features by default.
+If you are uncertain about whether or not to enable a certain feature, it is usually advocated for disabling it.
 This way you won’t accidentally break your site and will have a better understanding of the potential impact of enabling a feature you’re unsure about.

 Another way to measure performance is to use a library designed to run on both client and server.
 This library is often included with the most popular server platforms, and it can help you reduce the overhead associated with both your code and the browsers.
 You can use this library in your server.js file, or you can put the code directly in your HTML.
 Depending on which option you take, you want to use the appropriate code for your situation.

 Choose the Right Data Model for your Website

 Each time you create a website that catches site visitors’ attention, you are making a certain choice concerning the data it’ll observe.
 It is crucial to make this decision since a site predicated on data will require its own system of a codebase in contrast to a site predicated on words.
 To make the right choice, ensure you think of the factors mentioned below.

 The first is that you want the data model to scale with your traffic.
 You don’t want to hardcode a large amount of data on your page that your site is likely to get a few visitors with.